GuangyWang/TADsplimer/README.md

-# TADsplimer - a pipeline for analysising TAD splitting and merging
+# TADsplimer - a pipeline for analyzing TAD splitting and merging

 Introduction
 ----------